defenseunicorns/leapfrogai/bundles/dev/README.md

 You can build components individually using the following `Make` targets, just like in the Linux section except ensuring to prepend the env vars detailed above.

+> [!NOTE]
-#### Once the packages are created, you can deploy either a CPU or GPU-enabled deployment via one of the UDS bundles (macOS only supports cpu)
+> Once the packages are created, you can deploy either a CPU or GPU-enabled deployment via one of the UDS bundles (macOS only supports cpu)

-# Deploying via UDS bundle
+## Deploying via UDS bundle

-## CPU UDS Deployment
+### CPU UDS Deployment

 Create the uds CPU bundle:

 ```shell
 cd uds-bundles/dev/cpu
 uds create .